haskellcg/Company_Notes/trill_protocol_rfc6325_part_2.md

   If an RBridge has more than one port connected to a link and those ports have the same MAC address, they can be distinguished by the port ID contained in TRILL-Hellos.

 #### 4.4.5.
 VLAN Mapping within a Link
+  IEEE [802.1-2005] does not provide for bridges changing the C-tag VLAN ID for a tagged frame they received, that is, mapping VLANs.
+Nevertheless, some bridges products provide this capability and , in any case, bridge LANs can be configured to display this behavior.
+For example, a bridge port can be configured to strip VLAN tags on output and send the resulting untagged frames onto a link learning to another bridge's port configured to tag these frames with a different VLAN.
+Although each port's configuration is legal under [802.1Q-2005], in the aggregate they perform manipulations not permitted on a single customer [802.1Q-2005] bridge.
+Since RBridge ports have the same VLAN capabilities as customer [802.1Q-2005] bridges, this can occur even in the absense of bridges.
+(VLAN mapping is referred to in IEEE 802.1 as "VLAN ID translation".)

+  RBridge include the Outer.VLAN ID insidde every TRILL-Hello message.
+When a TRILL-Hello is received, RBridges compare this saved copy with the Outer.VLAN ID information associated with the received frame.
+If these differ and the VLAN ID inside the Hello is X and the Outer.VLAN is Y, it can be assumed that VLAN ID X is being mapped into VLAN ID Y.

+  When non-DRB RB2 detects VLAN mapping, based on receiving a TRILL Hello where the VLAN tag in the body of the Hello differs from the one in the outer header, it sets a flag in all of its TRILL-Hellos for a period of two of its Holding Times since the last time RB2 detected VLAN mapping.
+When DRB RB1 is informed of VLAN mapping, either because of seeing the "VLAN mapping detected" flag in a neighbors TRILL-Hello on the link, RB1 re-assigns VLAN forwarders to ensure there is only a single forwarder on the link for all VLANs.

 ### 4.5.
 Distribution Trees
 #### 4.5.1.
 Distribution Tree Calculation
 #### 4.5.2.
 Multi-Destination Frame Checks